MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2023

+- Truth is in There: Improving Reasoning in Language Models with Layer-Selective Rank Reduction. [[paper]](https://arxiv.org/abs/2312.13558) [[code]](https://github.com/pratyushasharma/laser)
+  - Pratyusha Sharma, Jordan T. Ash, Dipendra Misra
+  - Key Word: Large Language Models; Reasoning.
+  - <details><summary>Digest</summary> Transformer-based Large Language Models (LLMs) have become a fixture in modern machine learning.
+Correspondingly, significant resources are allocated towards research that aims to further advance this technology, typically resulting in models of increasing size that are trained on increasing amounts of data.
+This work, however, demonstrates the surprising result that it is often possible to significantly improve the performance of LLMs by selectively removing higher-order components of their weight matrices.
+This simple intervention, which we call LAyer-SElective Rank reduction (LASER), can be done on a model after training has completed, and requires no additional parameters or data.
+We show extensive experiments demonstrating the generality of this finding across language models and datasets, and provide in-depth analyses offering insights into both when LASER is effective and the mechanism by which it operates.

 - The Transient Nature of Emergent In-Context Learning in Transformers. [[paper]](https://arxiv.org/abs/2311.08360)
   - Aaditya K. Singh, Stephanie C.Y.
 Chan, Ted Moskovitz, Erin Grant, Andrew M. Saxe, Felix Hill. *NeurIPS 2023*
   - Key Word: In-Context Learning.